DavidFidge/InputHandlers/README.md

     }
 ```

 2) Create a new class that inherits from IKeyboardHandler.
-Implement all the methods from the interface.
+Implement all the methods from the interface:

 ```
     public class KeyboardHandler : IKeyboardHandler